Trumbull Mall: History

-In June 2025, Namdar Realty Group and Mason Asset Management would default on a $152.3 million debt loan for the mall, and would eventually sell management of the mall to Centennial Real Estate for an undisclosed amount.
-While Namdar has plans to debate with lenders on working on an extension date for this debt loan, it has also been speculated that they will sell the mall altogether as the company is now looking for other buyers to acquire ownership of the mall.
+In June 2025, it was reported that Namdar Realty Group and Mason Asset Management would default on a $152.3 million debt loan for the mall, and would eventually sell management of the mall to Centennial Real Estate for an undisclosed amount.
+While Namdar has plans to discuss an extension for the debt payments with lenders, it has been speculated that they will sell the mall altogether as the company is now looking for other buyers to acquire ownership of the mall.
 The Town of Trumbull had previously given a warning notice to Namdar back in May 2025 to fix potholes located across the mall's surrounding road.
 Officials, employees, and customers reported in July 2025 that the air conditioning system was broken at several of the stores at the mall, and was left unrepaired since June, when Namdar and Mason were managing the mall.
 Ulta Beauty employee Susan Zimmermann stated, "It was pretty damn hot within the mall, particularly in the area around the food court.
 Customers were complaining.
 Two Saturdays ago, we had to close early it was so hot."
 Mall officials accused Namdar and Mason of not being interested in maintaining the property, the safety and overall experience of the customers and employees.

-Since taking over, Centennial has acted on several major issues throughout the mall.
+Centennial real estate has taken over management of the mall and has acted on several major issues.
 Their main priority is fixing the mall's air conditioning system.
 They have also acted on landscaping and pothole issues on the mall's property.
 Vicki Tesoro, Trumbull's first selectwoman, said that meeting with Centennial was "a breath of fresh air" and that she is "encouraged by the immediate steps Centennial is taking."

-In September 2025 Opinion Writing Experiments, Shows, and Places Corporation purchased the 50% of the Mall from Namdar Realty Group in exchange.
+In September 2025, Ulta Beauty sued Namdar citing failure of heating, venting, and air conditioning has forced to temporarily close its Trumbull Mall location, and wants Namdar to terminate its 10 year lease at the Trumbull Mall.

+In March 2026, following Namdar defaulting on its $152 million loan on the Trumbull Mall, it was announced that the mall will go up for sale.
+Soon after, in April 2026, Apple announced that it would be closing their Trumbull Mall location.
+No reason was given as to why Apple chosen to close its Trumbull Mall location.
+Trumbull government responded to the news saying “The Town of Trumbull is deeply disappointed by Apple’s decision to leave the Trumbull Mall.
+The region has come to depend on the store for technology services and for employment.”, and reached out to Apple corporate to reconsider their decision as well as encouraging customers to express their disappointment directly to Apple corporate to reconsider their decision.
+Apple closed its Trumbull location on June 20, 2026.